 Thanks for being here!
-I’m Dena Gershkovich, creator and founder of The Artsy Palate.
+I’m Dena Gershkovich, creator of The Artsy Palate.
+All posts, photographs and recipes on this blog are created by me, unless otherwise indicated.
 The best way to describe me would probably be as a creative, fashion-obsessed, chocolate-addicted nutrition nerd.

-With your help, I hope that this blog will be a step closer to me fulfilling my ultimate dream of becoming a registered dietitian and nutrition writer.
+I hope that this blog will be a step closer to me fulfilling my ultimate dream of becoming a registered dietitian and nutrition writer.

-I see each eating occurrence as an opportunity to nourish myself optimally, but dessert is also an essential part of my diet (and not avocado mousse dessert – real-deal dessert).
-Chocolate will always have a special place in my heart, especially during midterm season.
-If I am truly craving something, I will eat it, regardless of its nutritional content.
-I believe healthy eating is about inclusion rather than exclusion, and, as you’ll see through my posts, seek to spread that message through my writing and my work as a nutrition coach in the University of Maryland Health Center.
-All of the posts and recipes on this blog are created by me, unless otherwise indicated.
+I see each eating occurrence as an opportunity to nourish myself optimally, but dessert is also an essential part of my diet (and not chickpea blondie dessert, real-deal dessert!).
+Chocolate will always have a special place in my heart, especially during finals season.
+If I am craving something, I will eat it, regardless of its nutritional content.
+I believe that healthy eating is about inclusion rather than exclusion, and as you’ll see through my posts, seek to spread that message.
+I am not a fan of dieting or restriction.

 The Story of The Artsy Palate

-This blog would gain so much from the input of others, so I encourage you to please comment your thoughts/ideas/feelings/pictures on any of my posts.
-If one of my recipes or tips has been working for you, it would make me so happy to hear about it!
+This blog would gain so much more from the input of others, so I encourage you to please comment any thoughts/ideas/feelings/pictures on any of my posts.
+If one of my recipes or tips has been working for you, I would love to hear about it!

 Wishing you health and the right amount of chocolate,